What does an Apple Watch do – Apple Watch features (2025)

 Apple Watch Series 9 is more capable, intuitive, and faster.
 The advanced display system in Series 9 boosts the maximum brightness.
 The S9 chip enables a superbright display and a magical new way to quickly and easily interact with your Apple Watch without touching the screen.

-With this Series you get new watch bands that are environment friendly, and Apple is getting rid of the leather bands.
+With this Series, you get new watch bands that are environment friendly, and Apple is getting rid of the leather bands.

 You may also like to read this related post: How to charge Apple Watch without Charger